Alexis211/kogata/README.md

 ### Plans for soon

+* Complete process management (implement process exiting, process deletion, waiting, ...)
 * Implement missing syscalls
-* Write device drivers : VGA, keyboard, ATA, FAT, VESA
+* Write device drivers : VGA, keyboard, FAT (or EXT2 ?), VESA
+* Work on userland
+* Define a format for "packages", ie readonly filesystem images used for adding system components or apps to the OS ; make sure to implement it in a way that does not waste memory

 ### Things to design